kkopp/bearygoodclickygame/README.md

-# A Beary Good Clicky Game
+# A Beary Good Clicky Game :bear:

 A demo of the <b>BEST BEAR GAME EVER</b> can be found [here](https://limitless-earth-55794.herokuapp.com/)!